ThatCatDev/Kaimu/docs/src/content/docs/getting-started/installation.md

 ### Database

-Pulse uses PostgreSQL.
+Kaimu uses PostgreSQL.
 For production:

 1. Use a managed PostgreSQL service (AWS RDS, Google Cloud SQL, etc.)
 2. Or run PostgreSQL with proper backups and replication